Kevinxsn/labreport4/lab_repot4.md

 ### The whole vim sequence

-1. `vim DocSearchServer.java<Enter>`
+1.`vim DocSearchServer.java<Enter>`
 this command will let as edit the files by vim.
 `<enter>` means to run the command.

 ![Image](./image1.png)

-2. Then we will use `<>` to indiczzte special keys and type in 'start' to find the variable name we need to change
+2.Then we will use `<>` to indiczzte special keys and type in 'start' to find the variable name we need to change

 ![Image](./image2.png)

-3. Then we will use ` c ` and ` e `to change the command at the cursor's current location and ` e ` will help us to delete the entire paramter.
+3.Then we will use ` c ` and ` e `to change the command at the cursor's current location and ` e ` will help us to delete the entire paramter.

 ![Image](./image3.png)

-4. After delete `start`, we nee to type in `base`, then we will us e`<esc>` to exit the editor mode and go back to normal mode.
+4.After delete `start`, we nee to type in `base`, then we will us e`<esc>` to exit the editor mode and go back to normal mode.

 ![Image](./image5.png)

-5. Now we need to find the next ` start ` and change it into ` base `, we can just press ` n ` to find the next ` start ` rather than repeate the whole process we have mentioned before.
+5.Now we need to find the next ` start ` and change it into ` base `, we can just press ` n ` to find the next ` start ` rather than repeate the whole process we have mentioned before.

 ![Image](./image6.png)

-6. Now press `<.>`, which is a command that can help us repeat the step we have done to change ` start ` into ` base `
+6.Now press `<.>`, which is a command that can help us repeat the step we have done to change ` start ` into ` base `

 ![Image](./image7.png)

-7. now we repeat the step 5 and 6 again to change the next ` start ` into ` base `.
+7.now we repeat the step 5 and 6 again to change the next ` start ` into ` base `.
 In this case, there are two  ` start `  left so we nee to repeat 5 and 6 twice.

 ![Image](./image8.png)